LucidJun/DREAM/docs/descriptions/feature_list.rst

 List of available features
 ==========================

-The following table provides an overview of the available featurest in the current version of TSFEL.
+The following table provides an overview of the available featurest in the current version of dream.

 .. autosummary::
    :toctree: _generated
    :template: module_functions_template.rst

-    tsfel.feature_extraction.features
+    dream.feature_extraction.features

-.. include:: _generated/tsfel.feature_extraction.features.rst
+.. include:: _generated/dream.feature_extraction.features.rst